How to Calculate the Right Septic Tank Size for Your Home

 - Fixture ratings (e.g., low-flow toilets and showers)

-Many councils follow a rule of thumb similar to 150 litres per person per day, with recommendations for minimum tank sizes and effluent disposal areas.
+A number of councils use a guideline of around 150 litres per person per day, along with bottom line requirements for tank sizes and effluent absorption areas.

 Step-by-Step Guide to Calculating Your Septic Tank Size